 Let’s say you’re a subcontractor who hired a sub-subcontractor or a material supplier to do work for you.
 You want to avoid the possibility of double payment so you want reassurance from your sub-subcontractor or material supplier that they will waive their lien rights once you have given them their payment.

 In this case, you can draft a conditional lien waiver and have them sign it before you issue the payment cheque.

 Lien waivers are not exclusive to property owners or prime contractors; subcontractors may also use them to protect themselves from possible payment disputes with the parties that they have hired.
 When drafting a lien waiver, the subcontractor must consider the following:

-· Make sure that if you are putting additional statements on the lien waiver, the sub-subcontractor and/or material supplier understands what they are about.
+- Make sure that if you are putting additional statements in the lien waiver, the sub-subcontractor and/or material supplier understands what they are about.